jasonmb626/mySetups/LinuxDev/Fedora_36_Setup.md

 alias ls="ls --color=auto"
 ```

 Exit terminal and reopen.
-It'll give a bit of an error but that's okay.
-It's a one-time error.
+After a few seconds it'll give a bit of an error/weird output from zsh-nvm but that's okay.
+It's a one-time thing.

 ### Install Extra python stuff, pip, venv, wheel, development libraries